jebreimo/cppembed/README.md

 }
 ```

-is stored in the same folder a PDF file named `stairs.pdf`.
+is stored in the same folder as a PDF file named `stairs.pdf`.

 Running the command: